dotnet/sourcelink/README.md

 ## PDB distributions

-There are three main ways to distribute PDBs: via a dedicated .snupkg, including them in the main package, and embedding them directly into the assembly.
+There are three main ways to distribute PDBs for managed code: via a dedicated .snupkg, including them in the main package, and embedding them directly into the assembly.
 Each has advantages and drawbacks, depending on your use case.

 |                                         | snupkg                      | Include in main package | Embed in assembly |
 |-----------------------------------------|-----------------------------|-------------------------|-------------------|